vuex-orm/plugin-axios/README.md

 }
 ```

-And then, you can use the above `fetch` method through your model.
+And then, you can use the defined `fetch` method through your model.

 ```js
 User.api().fetch()
 ```

-Now, are you ready to learn more about the plugin?
+Ready to learn more about the plugin?
 Let's [jump right into it](https://vuex-orm.github.io/plugin-axios).

 ## Plugins

-Vuex ORM can be extended via a plugin to add additional features.
-Here is the list of available plugins.
+Vuex ORM can be extended via plugins to add additional features.
+Here is a list of available plugins.

 - [Vuex ORM GraphQL](https://github.com/vuex-orm/plugin-graphql) – The plugin to sync the store against a [GraphQL](https://graphql.org) API.
 - [Vuex ORM Search](https://github.com/vuex-orm/plugin-search) – The plugin adds a search() method to filter records using fuzzy search logic from the [Fuse.js](http://fusejs.io).